 • Produces the same amount of electricity to drive an electric car 732km

-Overall we reduced our website carbon emissions by 67%.
+We reduced our carbon emissions by 67%

 “MEK’s research played an important role in redefining our understanding of environmentally conscious design principles for the digital space.
 As we took on the challenge of crafting a brand for a non-profit client focused on combating climate change, the insights we discovered within MEK’s research provided a solid foundation for our exploration, prompting us to dig deeper into our own creative process.
 Thank you MEK team.”

-NANCY BUGEJA, CEO, HM
+NANCY BUGEJA, CEO, HM GROUP

 “MEK’s case study on their own digital impact was refreshing.
 They’re the first studio I’ve seen that expressed a conscious and public redesign that considered its energy consumption.
 What was once totally ignored or considered a design constraint is now being celebrated as an opportunity to do better — energising me to do the same.”